c1flores/Password-Generator/Assets/Pseudocode/Pseudocode.md

 ```
 Function: prompts()

-    VARIABLE INITIALIZATION: var isCleared = variable that will ensure user responses are valid
+    Variable Initialization: var isCleared = variable that will ensure user responses are valid

     EXECUTE: Do several acceptance criteria popup prompts and initialize "userCriteria" object

              If length is not met
                 alert user to follow length guidelines

              Else if all character criteria are bypassed
                 alert user to choose at least one criteria type

              Else
                 change isCleared variable to indicate that criteria has been met